Fuyukai/curious/docs/source/events.rst

     .. note::

-        There is no member_unban event as members cannot be unbanned.
+        There is no guild_member_unban event as members cannot be unbanned.

 .. py:cofunction:: channel_create(ctx: EventContext, channel: Channel)